 Zero Tolerance Policy for Schools in Michigan

-A significant change to Michigan’s Zero Tolerance Policy in schools goes into effect.
+A significant change to Michigan’s Zero Tolerance Policy in schools went into effect in 2017.
 A child’s future may hang in the balance when a school disciplines a student.

 Children have Due Process Rights, and they need someone to protect their future.